Newton, special teams lead Patriots to 45-0 rout of Chargers

 Newton completed 12 of 19 passes for 69 yards, including a 5-yard pass to N’Keal Henry during the third quarter that extended New England’s lead to 35-0.

-Jarrett Stidham replaced Newton early in the fourth quarter threw a 38-yard touchdown pass to Olszewski.
+Jarrett Stidham replaced Newton early in the fourth quarter and threw a 38-yard touchdown pass to Olszewski.

 Rookie Justin Herbert was 26 of 53 for 209 yards for the Chargers.
 He was intercepted twice.